Ankh-Trust/electrum-core/doc/benchmarking.md

 Benchmarking
 ============

-NavCoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Electrum Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling navcoin-core, the benchmarks can be run with:
+After compiling electrum-core, the benchmarks can be run with:
-`src/bench/bench_navcoin`
+`src/bench/bench_electrum`

 The output will look similar to:
 ```